EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up SQLite and configure it with Express.js.
    1. Perform database operations and integrate SQLite with your application.
    1. Manage SQLite-specific constraints and optimizations.
-   1. **Real-Time Project:** Implement SQLite for data storage in a real-time project.
+   1. **Applied Project:** Implement SQLite for data storage in a real-time project.
 1. **Best Practices:** Use SQLite for appropriate scenarios, handle database constraints, and optimize queries.
 1. **Practice Exercises:** Integrate SQLite and perform CRUD operations.
 1. **LeetCode/HackerRank:** SQLite-related challenges.